smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

     * - body
       - ``string``
       - The expected HTTP message body.
 If no request body is defined, then no assertions are made about the body of the message.
+Because the ``body`` parameter is a string, binary data MUST be represented in ``body`` by base64 encoding the data (for example, use "Zm9vCg==" and not "foo").
     * - bodyMediaType
       - ``string``
       - The media type of the ``body``.
 This is used to help test runners to parse and validate the expected data against generated data.
-        Binary media type formats require that the contents of ``body`` are base64 encoded.
     * - params
       - ``document``
       - Defines the input parameters used to generate the HTTP request.
 These parameters MUST be compatible with the input of the operation.

+        Parameter values that contain binary data MUST be defined using values that can be represented in plain text (for example, use "foo" and not "Zm9vCg==").
+While this limits the kinds of binary values that can be tested in protocol tests, it allows protocol tests to demonstrate the requirement of many protocols that binary data is automatically base64 encoded and decoded.
     * - vendorParams
       - ``document``
       - Defines vendor-specific parameters that are used to influence the